 about the show

-The West Nebraska Arts Center, with the support of the Nebraska Arts Council, the Nebraska Cultural Endowment, and the National Endowment for the Arts, is pleased to present One Gentle Hand by Ron Nordyke.
-The reception is on Thursday, May 29th, 5pm – 7pm.
+The West Nebraska Arts Center, with the support of the Nebraska Arts Council, the Nebraska Cultural Endowment, and the National Endowment for the Arts is pleased to present The Presence of Absence: by Rich Houchin and David Lovekin.
+The reception is on Thursday, September 4th, 5pm – 7pm.
 This is a free event and open to the public.
-We will serve refreshments and appetizers for all who attend.
+Come meet the artists!

 special thanks

-Special thanks to volunteers Karen Mecklem, Vicki Schmitt, Vic Bentley, and Laura Clark for their assistance in the gallery.
-Also, thank you to West Nebraska Arts Center Board members for the opening reception.
+Special thanks to volunteers Laura Clark, Vic Bentley and Vicki Schmit for their assistance in the gallery.
+Also thank you to the West Nebraska Arts Center Board for bringing food to the reception.

 about WNAC